If you have depression, your doctor might suggest Pristiq as a treatment option for you.

 Nausea

 In studies, nausea was a common side effect of Pristiq.
 By itself, nausea may be considered a mild side effect.
 But it can be a symptom of withdrawal, which may occur if you stop taking Pristiq suddenly.
-(For more information, see the “FAQs about Pristiq’s side effects” section above.)
+(For more information, see the “FAQ about Pristiq’s side effects” section above.)

 Nausea may also be a symptom of serotonin syndrome.
 This is a serious condition that can happen when too much serotonin builds up in the body.
+If you take Pristiq with other drugs that affect your body’s serotonin level, the risk of serotonin syndrome may be higher.

 Other symptoms of serotonin syndrome include: